 Some of my accomplishments include interviewing the Popular Mobilization Units (PMU) leader in Kirkuk, accompanying the Peshmerga as they advanced towards Mosul, reporting local opposition to Jabhat al-Nusra rallies in Aleppo, tracking down and interviewing Sudanese refugees after they were deported from Jordan, and becoming the first reporter to get the Jordanian government to acknowledge its gas deal with Israel.

-My work has additionally appeared in the Associated Press, U.S. News & World Report, The New Arab, News Deeply, Middle East Eye, Rudaw and Google Play Newstand.
+My work has primarily appeared in Al Jazeera English and Al-Monitor.
+I also have bylines in the Associated Press, The Washington Times, U.S. News & World Report, Middle East Eye, The New Arab, Rudaw, Cape Cod Times, Refugees Deeply, Brooklyn Paper and other outlets.

-Follow me on Twitter @Adam_Lucente and on Instagram/Snapchat @adamjlucente.
+Follow me on Twitter and Medium @Adam_Lucente, and on Instagram and Snapchat @adamjlucente.

 And “like” me on Facebook: https://www.facebook.com/adamljournalist/

 I can be reached by email at adam dot joseph dot lucente at gmail dot com